 Choosing the Most Effective Leadership Style in a VUCA World

-After learning about the leadership style types, do you already notice a preference?
+After learning different leadership styles, do you already notice a preference?

 Turning the lens to the VUCA world, it is wise to consider what your role or industry needs.